genericmoniker/mirror/README.md

 "mirror-countdown" in them somewhere (probably the description makes the most sense).

-### Emails
+### Mail

-You can send an email with "Mirror" in the subject (case-insensitive) and have that appear on the mirror for a week, rotated with other bottom-half messages.
+You can send an email with "Mirror" in the subject (case-insensitive) and have that appear on the mirror for a week.
+Usually that makes the most sense rotated with other bottom widgets.
+The config utility will ask for IMAP settings.
+For example:
-To do that, you need to configure mail settings in the config file:

 ```python
 IMAP_HOST = 'imap.gmail.com'